natcap/invest.users-guide/source/coastal_protection.rst

 .. figure:: ./coastal_protection_images/WM_GeneralInfo.png
    :align: center
    :figwidth: 500px

+   Screenshot of the "General Site Information" section of the Nearshore Waves and Erosion input Excel sheet.

 1. **Tide Information**: please indicate Mean Sea Level as well as Mean High Water at your site.
 We will use tide elevation information to adjust the bathymetry depending on the management action that you have in mind (remember that we require that your input bathy be referenced to MLLW).
 See the previous section on how to fill these cells if you do not have reliable data at your site.